ortolanph/tech-events-europe/README.md

 ## Contents

 This repository is under construction.
+Still no content...
+I will make my efforts to create the parsing script for 2025.
+But you can begin contributing.
+See how below.

 ## How to use it?